 Co-creators Sarah Wendt, Pascal Dufaux

-Quelque part dans l’inachevé is a title and also a running theme in our creative practice and methodology.
+Quelque part dans l’inachevé is a title and also a running theme in our ongoing creative practice and methodology.
 Borrowed from a work by the poet Rainer Maria Rilke, it evokes for us the creative potential of an unfinished thing: a partial sentence, a half-finished drawing, a technical glitch, or a failed performance.

 Sarah Wendt is a Montréal-based multidisciplinary artist originally from Prince Edward Island.
 She graduated from MainDance in Vancouver and studied music at the University of Victoria.
 She has collaborated on numerous projects with, among others, Chloë Lum & Yannick Desranleau, Stéphane Gilot, Sophie Castonguay, Julie Favreau, Coral Short, and Lin Snelling.
 Her performance work has been presented at Galerie de l’UQAM; Galerie Hugues Charbonneau; l’Œil de Poisson, Québec City; Art in the Open, Charlottetown; Encuentro Hemispheric Institute for Performance and Politics; Anode Festival, Melbourne; OK Quoi!?
 Contemporary Arts Festival, Sackville (NB); and OFFTA festival d’arts vivants.